Quick, grab a pen and paper and write down your top 5 favorite foods. What are they?

 There are almost always a few in my fridge, at various stages of ripeness.
 So it's easy enough to whip up a salad that makes use of avocados, like this lovely beet salad with pistachios and a citrus vinaigrette.

 Any color beet will do, though the red ones will tend to stain everything around them, so for presentation purposes I love yellow or orange beets.
 The tanginess of the citrus vinaigrette balances the sweetness of the beets and the richness of the avocados.

 So tell me, are avocados on your list?

-- 4 medium-sized beets (any color), green tops removed, beets scrubbed clean
+4 medium beets (any color), green tops removed, beets scrubbed clean

 Place the beet wedges in a bowl and toss with a tablespoon of the vinaigrette.

-5 Arrange the salad: Toss the salad greens with a half of the citrus vinaigrette.
+Toss the salad greens with half of the citrus vinaigrette.
 Arrange the dressed greens on serving plates.

 Arrange the beet wedges and avocado wedges on top of the salad greens.
 Sprinkle with chopped pistachios.
 Drizzle remaining vinaigrette over the salads.